jononovo/Agent213-v1-Rabbit/docs/node_creation_checklist.md

   # Update index.ts to export it
   echo "export * from './your_shared_component';" >> client/src/components/nodes/custom_node_ui/index.ts
   ```

+  Note: Create reusable components in a consistent manner that follows our standardized patterns.

 - [ ] Use proper component structure:
   ```typescript